411c0d3d/MonopolyGame/ADR.md

 ### Caller Identity

 Hub methods no longer resolve the calling player by `Context.ConnectionId`.
-They resolve by B2C objectId extracted from `Context.User` claims:
+They resolve by Microsoft Entra External ID extracted from
+`Context.User` claims:

 ```csharp